Our Guest Blogging Guidelines

 - ALL sources must be attributed and hyperlinked – this includes images

 - Never quote a statistic without stating and/or hyperlinking the source.
-Too many so-called facts, aren’t facts at all – they are simply ‘common knowledge’ that is wrong!
+Too many so-called facts aren’t facts at all – they are simply ‘common knowledge’ that is wrong!
 We won’t publish these!

-- We happily provide featured images
+- We will provide the featured image for your post

 - DO NOT include any images that originated as stock photos